 With over 20 years of coaching experience across business, sports, health, and cognitive performance, Marcel’s integrated approach has transformed the lives of thousands of executives.
 His expertise has helped improve the performance of numerous multi-national organizations around the world, from a wide range of industries.

-Episode content: Goal achievement and brain-body connection
+Episode content: Goal achievement

 In this episode on goal achievement with Marcel Daane, we discuss: